InnoSolve-Tech/Collateral-Management-Kubenetes/README.md

 ---

-### 2. Deploy Kubernetes Resources
+### 2. Deploy Kubernetes Manifests

-From the root of the project directory, run:
+From the root of the project directory, apply all Kubernetes configurations:

 ```bash
 kubectl apply -f .